thierrymoudiki/thierrymoudiki.github.io/_posts/2024-08-27-makefile-r-pkg.md

 - `make load`: load all (when developing the package)
 - `make render`: run R markdown file in `/vignettes` (you'll be prompted to give the file name, without extension)

 Of course, **work in progress** (no package creation, or running tests, etc.).
-And also, nothing malicious about the script (ask a LLM to break it down for you if necessary :) ).
-Feel free to comment the [GitHub Gist](https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb).
+And also, nothing malicious about the script (ask an LLM to break it down for you if necessary :) ).
+Feel free to **comment the [GitHub Gist](https://gist.github.com/thierrymoudiki/3bd7cfa099aef0c64eb5f91138d8cedb)** if you have a suggestion.

 ```bash